kngpvrk/BP1-SeismicWavePropagation/README.md

 ### Setting up the Project and Running the Code

 To start setting up the project, create a new directory where you want to store the project.
-Then open your terimanl and execute the following command:
+Then open your terminal and execute the following command:

 Then initialize the project by cloning the repository: